rohithr8484/Farcaster-Coincast/README.md

 # 🪙 CoinCast

-A Mini app for Farcaster for coins, allowing users to view and share their crypto portfolios seamlessly within the social feed.
+CoinCast is a lightweight yet powerful mini app built for Farcaster that lets users view and share their crypto portfolio snapshots seamlessly within the social feed.
+Designed with simplicity and engagement in mind, CoinCast turns your portfolio data into beautiful, shareable content — making it easy to compare and discuss performance with other users on Farcaster.

+With CoinCast, users can:

+View their crypto portfolio in a sleek card format.

+Track 24h price changes with clear indicators.

+Instantly share their performance with others via Farcaster.

+Engage with casts through likes, comments, and comparisons.

+Whether you're a casual investor or a seasoned trader, CoinCast brings your portfolio into the conversation.
 ---

 ## 🛠 Features